 How we test the best mattresses

-At Real Homes, we prefer to test these products as you would use them, and sleep on them for at least two weeks before forming any opinions.
+At Real Homes, we try to test these products as you would use them, and sleep on them for at least two weeks before forming any opinions.
 We are striving to personally review every product we recommend.
-In the event that that is not possible or we have not gotten it in the hands of one of our reviewers, we begin extensive research, examine countless consumer reviews, and consider factors like value, construction, ordering and set up experience, and any special features, as well as considerations like breathability, pressure relief, and edge support.
+Where this is not possible, we extensively research, examine countless consumer reviews, and consider factors like value, construction, ordering and setup experience, and other special features, like breathability, pressure relief, and edge support.
 If you're intrigued to know how we test, see our dedicated page for more information.

 Here, you can see which mattresses we have tested in person as we have linked to their reviews.
-In the cases where we haven't been hands-on (or backs, sides and tummies on) with the mattress, we are basing our choice to include on our knowledge of other products from the brand or impressive third party reviews from sleepers just like you.
+In the cases where we haven't been hands-on (or backs, sides, and tummies on) with the mattress, we choose mattresses based on our knowledge of the brand and impressive third-party reviews from sleepers just like you.

-Back your purchase from a reputable brand is one way to ensure you're getting a great mattress.
+Purchasing from a reputable brand is one way to ensure you're getting a great mattress.
 The following retailers carry a decent selection of affordable mattresses.
 Bonus points if they have an extended policy for letting you trial your mattress.

 - Amazon: (opens in new tab)Snag mattresses at all price points and enjoy free two-day Prime shipping and an extended return period of 100 days.

 - Ashley: (opens in new tab) Encompasses all price points and name brands including Ashley's own mattress line

 - IKEA: (opens in new tab) Mattresses can range from $150 for a foam mattress to $800 for a top-of-the-line spring design from the Swedish household staple, but availability is dependent on your closest location's stock.

 - Mattress Firm (opens in new tab): It's incredibly easy to shop by budget, featuring brands like Beautyrest, Sealy, Zinus, Sleepy's, and Tulo.
 The site frequently runs sales up to half off a mattress if you're looking to snag a better mattress for cheap.